-Churn is the opposite of retention — it’s the measure of how many customers (or how much money, in the case of revenue churn) do not renew their business with a particularly company.
+Churn is the opposite of retention — it’s the measure of how many customers (or how much money, in the case of revenue churn) do not renew their business with a particular company.

 What is customer churn?